Antanas Smetona: Flight abroad

-On the morning of 15 June, just after the government decided to accept the Soviet ultimatum, Smetona began making hasty preparations for fleeing the country.
-He was accompanied by his wife, his son and daughter and their spouses and children, Kazys Musteikis, former Minister of Defense, and two presidential adjutants.
-Smetona departed Kaunas at about 3 pm that day.
+On the morning of 15 June, just after the government decided to accept the Soviet ultimatum, Smetona made hasty preparations to flee the country.
+He was accompanied by his wife, his son and daughter and their spouses and children, the former minister of defense Kazys Musteikis, and two presidential adjutants.
+Smetona departed Kaunas at about 3pm that day.
 They stopped in Kybartai on the border with Nazi Germany.
 Smetona and Musteikis attempted to summon the 9th Infantry Regiment from Marijampolė to protect them and to offer at least symbolic resistance to the Red Army, but the regiment was stopped by a delegation sent from Kaunas to retrieve the president.
 Smetona decided to cross the border without delay, but Lithuanian border guards would not allow him to pass.
-Around midnight, a local man led Smetona, his bodyguard and adjutant across the shallow Liepona stream.
-With Smetona already on the other side, his family managed to convince border guards to let them through at about 6 am.
+Around midnight, a local man led Smetona, his bodyguard, and an adjutant across the shallow Liepona stream.
+With Smetona already on the other side, his family managed to convince border guards to let them through at about 6am.

 On the German side, Smetona was met by Heinz Gräfe, a Gestapo officer.
 Via Königsberg, the refugees were moved to a hunting lodge near the Święcajty (Schwenzait) lake in the Masurian Lake District.
 On 17 August, Smetona received permission to relocate to Berlin, where he settled on the Rankestraße.
-There, he was carefully supervised and allowed to communicate only with a Lithuanian representative, Kazys Škirpa.
+There, he was carefully supervised and only allowed to communicate with Lithuanian representative Kazys Škirpa.
 The Germans did not allow him to make any political moves so as not to upset the Soviet Union.
 It was clear that Smetona's presence was not desirable.
 On 4 September, Smetona officially petitioned the Embassy of the United States in Berlin for U.S. visas.
-The request was granted, but only on the condition that, while Smetona was in the U.S., he would not be considered the leader or representative of any state or government.
-It was a humiliating condition, but Smetona accepted it and departed to Bern, Switzerland on 18 September.
+The request was granted, but only on the condition that while Smetona was in the U.S., he would not be considered the leader or representative of any state or government.
+It was a humiliating condition, but Smetona accepted it and left for Bern, Switzerland on 18 September.
 Musteikis stayed in Berlin.